Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Barcodes, Persistence Diagrams, and Wasserstein Distance

 \section{Barcodes, Persistence Diagrams, and Wasserstein Distance}

-Given a filtration of a simplicial complex, the birth or death of a homology class is accompanied by a change of the topological characteristics of the complex.
-If there are only births (respectively, only deaths) at $j$, then the $j^{\rm{th}}$ Betti number increases (respectively, decreases).
-Therefore, tracking the change of Betti numbers during a filtration is useful for monitoring the topological evolution of the growing complex.
-A topological feature that emerges with the birth of a homology class $\xi$ and disappears with the death of $\xi$ is said to `correspond to' $\xi$ and has persistence $\mathrm{pers}(\xi$).
-The features that persist for a long time interval are usually considered to be the important features of the complex, although this is not always the case.
-(For a discussion, see \cite{feng2019}.)
+It is a fundamental theorem \cite{Zomorodian2005} that one can find elements $\{ x_{\ell} \}_{\ell \in \Lambda_k}$ (with $x_{\ell} \in H_k(F_{b_{\ell}})$, where $b_{\ell}\in \mathbb{N}$ is the birth time of $x_{\ell}$ and $d_{\ell}\in \mathbb{N} \cup \{\infty \}$ is the death time of $x_{\ell}$) such that, for each $j \in \{0, \dots , n\}$, we have that forms a basis for $H_k(F_j)$.
+If the number of births (respectively, deaths) of homology classes in $\{ x_{\ell} \}_{\ell \in \Lambda_k}$ exceeds the number of deaths (respectively, births) at $F_j$, then $\beta_k$ increases (respectively, decreases).
+Tracking the change of Betti numbers during a filtration is thus useful for monitoring the topological evolution of the growing complex.
+A topological feature that emerges with the birth of a homology class $\xi$ and disappears with the death of $\xi$ is said to ``correspond to'' $\xi$ and has persistence pers$(\xi$).
+The features that persist for a long time interval are usually considered to be the defining features of the complex, although this is not always the case.

-One can view the collection of persistence intervals $[i,j)$ as the filtered analog of Betti numbers.
-Two ways to represent them are with a barcode or with a persistence diagram (see Figure~\ref{barcode_persistence_diagram}).
+The collection of persistence intervals $[b_{\ell},d_{\ell})$ corresponding to elements in $\{ x_{\ell} \}_{\ell \in \Lambda_k}$ can be viewed as the filtered analogue of the Betti number $\beta_k$.
+Such persistence intervals can be represented as barcodes, or as diagrams (see Figure~\ref{barcode_persistence_diagram}).